turing85/untitled-rpg-webapp/doc/datamodel/README.md

 The column holding the primary key should be named `id`.

-Constraints and indexes should be named after the scheme `[table_name]_[constraint-type](_[column_name])+` with `containt-type` being one of:
+Constraints, indexes and (for PostgreSQL) sequences should be named after the scheme `[table_name]_[constraint-type](_[column_name])+` with `containt-type` being one of:

 - `pk` for primary key constraints
 - `fk` for foreign key constraints
 - `unique` for unique constraint
 - `idx` for indices
+- `seq` for sequences

 For example, if on a table `my_table` the column-pair `attribute_one` and `attribute_two` should be constraint to be unique, the corresponding constraint would be called: